chicory root

 Although it's currently having a “glow-up” moment, chicory root has been around for centuries.
 It's had historical applications for food, medicine, and even ceremonial purposes.
 [3]

 You can consume chicory root as a whole food or in powder form.
 Or chicory root is also available as a simple serum, an alternative sweetener, and occasionally an essential oil.
+It's also regularly ground and utilized as a coffee substitute due to its woody and nutty flavor, which is great if you're looking for a caffeine-free option!

 And here's another fun historical fact: chicory as a coffee replacement started around the Civil War era.
 Chicory root quickly saved the day when shipments of coffee were sparse after the Union cut off access to the New Orleans port.
 [4]